robbstenman/CryptoClustering/README.md

 # README
-This template contains the .gitignore file
+HW11

+## Description

+## Assistance
+This week I tried to rely mainly on the activities from class.